ToxFAQs™ for Beryllium

 The Department of Health and Human Services (HHS) considers beryllium to be a known human carcinogen (causing cancer).

 The U.S. Environmental Protection Agency (EPA) has classified inhaled (breathed in) beryllium as a probable human carcinogen.
-However, EPA decided that eating or drinking beryllium does not cause cancer because there is not enough information to understand the toxicity for this route of exposure.
+EPA determined that the carcinogenicity of ingested beryllium cannot be determined because there is not enough information to understand the toxicity for this route of exposure.

-The International Agency for Research on Cancer (IARC) has classified beryllium as carcinogenic to humans, which means there was enough evidence to find cancer in both animals and humans.
+The International Agency for Research on Cancer (IARC) has classified beryllium as carcinogenic to humans.

 Can I get a medical test to check for beryllium?